pskugit/evolution-simulation/README.md

 5. _altruisticness_: defines what happens when the agent collides.
 Makes the agent more green.

 Allowing agents to "choose" between being aggressive and altruistic, aims to have different survival strategies emerging.
-Aggressive agents bite on collision, while altruistic agents transfuse health to the one they collide with.
+Aggressive agents bite on collision, while altruistic agents transfuse health to the agent they collide with.
 The amout of bitten or tranfused health depends on an agents spike size/power.

 ## Parameters to explore